 Subdivision (b) is superseded by Estate and Trust Code Sections 450-453 (powers of probate referee).
-Subdivision (c) is restated in Estate and Trust Code Section 8901 (appraisal by personal representative) and expanded to preclude extra compensation not only for appraising cash items but also for appraising other property in the estate.
+Subdivision (c) is restated in Estate and Trust Code Section 8906 (fee for appraisal by personal representative) and expanded to preclude extra compensation not only for appraising cash items but also for appraising other property in the estate.